kumar-harin/Self_Driving_Car/README.md

     pip3 install tensorflow==1.1
     pip3 install keras==1.2

--Git clone or download this repo into your pc

--Simulator folder contains the car simulator/game

--ML Agent folder contains the ML code required

 IF YOU WANT TO MAKE YOUR OWN MODEL DO THE FOLLOWING STEPS OR IF YOU WANT TO DIRECTLY GET INTO SELF DRIVING SCROLL DOWN TO DIRECT SELF DRIVE SECTION:

 TRAIN YOUR OWN MODEL: